Skip to content

 Task: Store threat actor intelligence with automatic entity extraction and knowledge graph population.

 Primary method: mm.remember(content, source_type="report", source_ref="...", domain="cti") returns (MemoryNote, str).
-Entities (actors, tools, CVEs, campaigns, assets) are extracted automatically, aliases resolved, and graph edges created.
+Entities (intrusion sets, actors, tools, CVEs, campaigns, assets) are extracted automatically, values normalized, and graph edges created.

-Causal triples: For domain="cti" notes or content >200 chars, LLM-based causal triple extraction runs, adding richer semantic edges to the graph.
+Causal triples: For domain="cti" notes or content >200 chars, LLM-based causal triple extraction runs in the background, adding richer semantic edges to the graph.

-Memory evolution: mm.remember(content, domain="cti", evolve=True) extracts facts, compares each against existing notes, and returns ADD/UPDATE/DELETE/NOOP decisions.
-The MCP server and web API enable this by default.
-For programmatic batch use, remember_with_extraction() is also available.
+Memory evolution: mm.remember(content, domain="cti", evolve=True) extracts facts, compares each against existing notes, and returns the operation taken.
+For programmatic batch use, remember_with_extraction() returns a list of (MemoryNote, status) tuples.

-Key config: domain="cti" activates CTI entity extraction. source_type accepts "conversation", "report", "task_output". source_ref is a free-text provenance string.
+Key parameters: domain="cti" activates CTI entity extraction. source_type accepts "conversation", "report", "task_output". source_ref is a free-text provenance string. tlp sets a TLP marking on the note ("WHITE", "GREEN", "AMBER", "RED").